 Peter Martin: It's always been my club; I've been here 39 years.
 When I was a boy of 14 or 15 I caddied the Saranac Inn Golf Course, near Upper Saranac Lake.
 One summer afternoon when I wasn't busy I hitchhiked over here; they let me play golf here and I fell in love with it.
 It's always been one of my favorite courses and to become the Pro here was fantastic.
 So I've been lucky to have a job that I love at a course I absolutely love.

 I've always felt that Whiteface is one of the greatest - it's got old school in it, it's got new school.
 It's a golfer's golf course.
 The beauty here on this little lake with Whiteface Mountain in the background; it's magnificent.
 It's one of the oldest courses; it was built in 1898, so we've been here a long time.
-It's one of the classic golf courses golf courses; meandering through the woods, up and down and some tight fairways and open fairways.
+It's one of the classic golf courses; meandering through the woods, up and down and some tight fairways and open fairways.
 It's just a great test of golf.

-HPR: What makes that different from other courses in the area?
+What makes that different from other courses in the area?

-PM: Oh, it's oranges and apples and apricots.
+Peter Martin: Oh, it's oranges and apples and apricots.
 We're lucky to live in Lake Placid where there are so many golf courses.
 Craig Woods golf course; great course.
 Lake Placid Club with 45 holes, another great golf course.
 This just happens to be my favorite.

 People don't realize there were five golf courses in Lake Placid.
 There was one called the Steven's House and Golf Course on Signal Hill which is no longer there, that was 1900.
-The Fawn Club; across from Whiteface Club when you drive in, there used to be a nine hold course there.
+The Fawn Club; across from Whiteface Club when you drive in, there used to be a nine-hole course there.
 The Ruisseaumont was a nine-hole course also.
 There's a lot of history in Lake Placid.

-HPR: Why do you think that is?
+Why do you think that is?
 I admit, when I moved to Lake Placid from New York City, I was surprised, that there were this many golf courses in a compact area.

-PM: Well, because of hotels.
+Peter Martin: Well, because of hotels.
 People would come up here from the city in the summertime and there was not the internet or the television, so what are we going to do?
 Well, we want to be outdoors!
 That's why we came up here.
 And what a great opportunity!
-Every hotel had their own golf course so people could stay an they wouldn't stay for a weekend - they'd stay for a few weeks or a month and play golf.
+Every hotel had their own golf course so people could stay and they wouldn't stay for a weekend - they'd stay for a few weeks or a month and play golf.
 So there were a lot of golf courses in the Adirondacks, not only in Lake Placid but the surrounding areas.

-HPR: In 2005 there was a movie called "The Greatest Game Ever Played", about 20-year old amateur Francis Ouimet's 1913 US Open win over professionals Harry Vardon and Ted Ray.
+In 2005 there was a movie called "The Greatest Game Ever Played", about 20-year old amateur Francis Ouimet's 1913 US Open win over professionals Harry Vardon and Ted Ray.
 What do you think the greatest game ever played was?

-PM: Well, that was one of the greatest games ever played, there's no doubt.
-It was an amateur that came to bear the professionals.
-But there were a lot of great games and in Lake Placid there were a lot of great golfers.
+Peter Martin: Well, that was one of the greatest games ever played, there's no doubt.
+It was an amateur that came to beat the professionals.
+But there were a lot of great games and in Lake Placid, there were a lot of great golfers.
 Craig Wood, he won the Masters and the US Open in 1941 and a lot of people don't know that Seymour Dunn who was the golf pro at the Lake Placid Club was inaugurated into the World Golf Teacher's Hall of Fame three years ago, recognized as one of the greatest teachers in the world.
 So you've got two gentlemen from Lake Placid, one was the greatest golfer in the world and one was the greatest teacher in a small community like this.

 J. Peter Martin has been the golf professional at the Whiteface Club and Resort since 1978.
-He was elected to the Northeastern New York PGA Hall of Fame, has been a contributing editor of New York Golf Magazine and is a member of Golf Writer's Association of America.
+He was elected to the Northeastern New York PGA Hall of Fame, has been a contributing editor of New York Golf Magazine, and is a member of Golf Writer's Association of America.

 His printed works include: